Small-tailqwq/RealTimeWeatherMod/README_EN.md

 ## 📝 Version History (Highlights)

 *Note: Version numbers are hallucinated by AI.
 I have no control over this.*

+### v5.1.3 - The Last Two Months

+  - Fixed UI layer display content unable to hook correctly due to game word corrections.
+  - Fixed time switching not working due to game update changing time adjustment methods.
+  - Fixed hotkey not working due to the above errors.
+  - Added unlock support for items in "Change Mood" that require in-game currency to purchase.
+    - Note: This config option is **disabled by default**.
+Enabling it may significantly shorten gameplay lifespan.
+    - Enabling this config does not support hot-reload.
+Ensure the game is closed when modifying or restart after modification.
+    - This config does not affect save files.
+You can still manually purchase items after disabling unlock features and restarting.
+  - This version took approximately 4 hours to develop.
+Some scenarios may not have been thoroughly tested.
+If you encounter bugs, please report via GitHub.

 ### v5.1.2 - The "LaoTanSuanCai" Edition (?)